Sunday, February 23, 2014

 Ken Greene, founder of the Hudson Valley Seed Library

-Free; register in advance to reserve your spce
+FREE; please register in advance to reserve your space

 Interested in heirloom flowers and vegetables?
 Ken Greene, founder of the Hudson Valley Seed Library, an artisan seed company and heirloom seed farm, highlights America’s gardening heritage through elegant, humorous, and telling images from the Seed Library's collection of antique and vintage seed catalogs, seed packs, and ephemera.
 He’ll suggest easy-to-grow, beautiful, tasty heirlooms for home gardeners and describe simple seed-saving techniques and tips used on his farm that gardeners can use at home.

 Parking fees apply for nonmembers